2.4: The Peripheral Nervous System

 The Somatic Nervous System

-The somatic nervous system deals with interactions with the external environment, including sensing the outside world via sensory neurons and sending commands via motor neurons to skeletal muscles.
-Many behaviors associated with the somatic nervous system are voluntary and are initiated by complex decision making processes in the brain.
-You hear a voice call your name, you interpret the speech, and turn your head towards the sound.
+The somatic nervous system manages external interactions: sensing the environment via sensory neurons and sending commands to skeletal muscles via motor neurons.
+It often governs voluntary behaviors initiated by complex brain processes.
+For example, you hear your name, interpret the speech, and turn your head towards the sound.

 The somatic nervous system is made up of cranial and spinal nerves and contains both sensory and motor neurons.
 Sensory neurons transmit sensory information from the skin, skeletal muscle, and sensory organs to the CNS.
 Motor neurons transmit messages about desired movement from the CNS to skeletal muscles to make them contract.
 Without a somatic nervous system, an animal would be unable to process any information about its environment (what it sees, feels, hears, etc.) and could not control motor movements.